 While Nvidia might be the champion when it comes to the best graphics processing units (GPUs), the two companies have maintained healthy competition for quite a while.

-This could have been because of increased entertainment sales and the introduction of new gaming hardware.
+AMD has been improving continuously for several years.
+This may be due to increased entertainment sales and the introduction of new gaming hardware.

 In the past five years, AMD’s stocks have grown about 3,000%.
 This is some serious growth, and the pattern is expected to remain.

-The release of the Playstation and Xbox consoles is also having positive effects for the company since it produces the CPU software for these devices.
+The release of the Playstation and Xbox consoles is also having positive effects on the company since it produces the CPU software for these devices.

 In 2020 alone, intel produced 86% of all laptop CPUs.
 This might be a short-lived victory, however.